kentcdodds/starwars-names/README.md

-# starwars-names
+# KK_PLANET_NAMES

-For all your random Star Wars character needs
+For all your random Planet names